Azure/LogicAppsUX/apps/docs/docs/data-mapper/logging.md

 #### General VSCode Telemetry Notes

 We store the Application Insights IKey and Connection String (remove IKey) in our production-build.yml file.
-This value is copied over to the package.json of vs-code-designer where we read it and initialize App Insights using the library
+This value is copied over to the package.json of vs-code-designer where we read it and initialize App Insights using the library in the file 'apps/vs-code-designer/src/app/commands/logstream/startStreamingLogs.ts'

+#### Designer and Portal

+Uses logging from 'logic-apps-shared', designer-client-services has a generic logger service used for standalone and Portal.

+Portal implements ILoggerService, initializing AI with a portal library @microsoft/azureportal-reactview/Az